 Lenten Soup Suppers is a hospitality program of the parish organized by the parish staff and hosted by various ministries throughout Lent.
-Check the website and bulletin for the Lenten schedule of soup suppers.
-Come an enjoy a variety of meat-free homemade soups and fellowship with other parishioners.
+The parish Knights of Columbus Council is especially generous in preparing delicious fish frys or homemade meat-free soups.
+It’s also a great opportunity for fellowship with other parishioners.

 Followed by Stations of the Cross.

 The mission is to support our priests in prayer and pray that they all may consecrate themselves to the Immaculate Heart of Mary so she may guide them in her Son Jesus’ mission in this world.

 We meet at 5:00 p.m. on first Monday and 1:00 p.m. on the third Monday of the month in the Marian Chapel.

 This is a married-couple to engaged-couple ministry that helps prepare an engaged couple for the Sacrament of Marriage.
 The sponsor couple is matched with the engaged couple and offers a Christ-like example by providing a positive model of the domestic church.

 The couples meet over a period of time and are guided by topics presented in the For Better, Forever marriage preparation work- book.
 Sponsor couples are approved by the Pastor.

 The biggest weekend of the year at the Church of Saint Mary is MaryFair Weekend.
 The weekend kicks off with Saturday evening’s dinner and auction gala.
 This adult-night-out includes a seated dinner, Dessert Auction, Wine and Whiskey Pull, Live Auction, and much more.
 Funds raised from this event are essential to keep Catholic education more affordable and to accomplish needed improvements to our school and parish facilities.